Interstate High Speed Rail Competitors

 Global Economic Competitor Completing HSR Network By 2032: EUROPEAN UNION

 In 1978, Italy opened Europe’s first HSR line having 155 mph top speed.
 In 2013, Italy started running the world’s most advanced Very High Speed Trains (VHST), the French-built AGV quickly and the Canadian-built Zefiro.
-Though both trains run up to 186-mph in the Torino-Milan-Bologna-Florence-Rome-Naples-Salerno corridor, as route upgrades complete by 2020-21, Italy anticipates trains reaching 217 mph top speed.
-By 2030, every major city in Italy is planned to be connected with 155-217 mph service.
+Though both trains run up to 186-mph in the Torino-Milan-Bologna-Florence-Rome-Naples-Salerno corridor, as route upgrades complete by 2021, Italy anticipates trains reaching 217 mph top speed.
+By 2030, every major city in Italy will be connected with 155-217 mph HSR service.

 As previously mentioned, Eurostar HSR was introduced between France, Belgium and the United Kingdom in 1994.
 Eurostar tracks on the France and Belgium side supported 186+ mph trains from Day 1.
 Eurostar tracks on the UK side were upgraded to support 186+ mph trains in 2007, shortening Journey Time between Paris-London to 2 hours 4 minutes and 1 hour 43 minutes between London-Brussels.
 As a result, 95% of travel between those three cities is by Eurostar.
-Recently, Eurostar switched to newer VHSTs to offer 199 mph service for 1 hour 49 minute London-Paris Journey Time and 1 hour 31 minute London-Brussels Journey Time.
+Recently, Eurostar switched to even faster trains offering 199 mph service for 1 hour 49 minute London-Paris Journey Time and 1 hour 31 minute London-Brussels Journey Time.
 By shaving 30 minutes off the Round-trip Journey Time, even more French, Belgians and Brits conduct day trips.
-France is working on a 217 mph upgrade in the Paris-Lyon-Marseilles corridor, its three biggest cities.
+France is working on a 217 mph upgrade in the Paris-Lyon-Marseilles corridor containing its three biggest cities.

 Buoyed by Eurostar success, the UK is upgrading London-Birmingham rail route from 125 mph to 217 mph service by 2026.
-London-Manchester rail route is also slated upgrade from 125 mph to 217 mph service in 2032.
+London-Manchester corridor is also slated to receive 217 mph service in 2032.
 Virgin Airlines wants to pay the UK government to operate Very High Speed Trains in those routes.

 In 1992, Spain opened its first 186 mph HSR route between Madrid and Seville.
 Its AVE trains now reach 199 mph between Madrid and Barcelona.
 Spain and France have a southern HSR crossover where trains operating right-hand-side in Spain use a border flyover track to operate left-hand-side, the standard in France.
 No more border stops for train changes.
 By 2020, Spain will have over 2500 miles of 155-199 mph HSR service.
 A nation with 1/6th the population and 1/10th the GDP of America, Spain is committing $120 billion by 2030 to blanket its nation with 155-217 mph HSR service to 90% of Spaniards.

 In 1991, Germany introduced 125 mph InterCity Express (ICE) routes.
 Shortly afterwards, Germany upgraded its part of the Cologne-Brussels route to 155 mph HSR-only tracks.
-Though Germany has a slower construction timetable than France and Spain, the ICE System is being upgraded to 155-211 mph between all major cities in that country by 2032.
+ICE System is being upgraded to 155-211 mph between all major cities in that country by 2032.

 Switzerland has recently built three passenger rail tunnels through the Alps that support 124-155 mph.
 By 2032, Switzerland, Italy, France, Germany and Austria will open enough high speed tunnels to shrink current 4-6 hours train rides through the Alps down to 2-3 hours.